nitinkc/nitinkc.github.io/_posts/Java/threads/2024-07-27-Multithreading-theory.md

 {% include toc title="Index" %}

+**Concurrency** : looking for a new job, while working on the current job, during office hours.

+**Parallelism** : maintaining 2 jobs, with 2 managers, without telling either manager

+**Asynchronous** : While Brewing coffee, read emails and get back to coffee when it's done.

 # Why we need Threads
 **Responsiveness (achieved by Concurrency)**
 - Critical with applications with user interface
-- Concurrency = Multitasking in the context: Responsiveness can be achieved by using multiple threads, with a separate thread for each task
+- Concurrency = Multitasking in the context:
+  - Responsiveness can be achieved by using multiple threads, with a separate thread for each task
 - NOTE: We don't need multiple cores to achieve Concurrency

-> Consider one thread serving one request at time
+> Consider one thread serving one request at a time

 **Performance (achieved by Parallelism)**
 - illusion with one core, truly parallel with multicore processors